cpacker/enrollment-bot/README.md

 # Enrollment Options
 SECTION_IDS = ['843721','939283','422304'] # change these to the section IDs you want to add
 ```

-4. `chmod +x enroll` to make the script executable
+### Step 3: Run the script
-5. `./enroll` to launch the script
+- To execute the script, simply run `python3 regbot.py` from the project directory

 A copy of the terminal output will be saved to `log.log` in the project directory